indigogeorgiana/Sprint-3/personal-site-design.md

 Having already completed the some of Phase 1: Analysis and information gathering as stated above I have a pretty clear idea of what I think needs to be reimagined to achieve my redesign, a lot will be layout and some functions.
 The site may look good, but to me everything is a work in progress.
 I like trying different colors graphics but I need to experiment more with code and really solidifying process.

+I spent far too much time working on the buttons, I tried several different scenario's but nothing really worked.
+I've learnt way more about padding, borders and margins in css this week.

 The Design Process